nidza07/nidza07.github.io/QC-docs/webclient.md

 ## Introduction
 The web client allows you to play from any device, as long  as it has an up to date browser.
-Such devices include phones, tablets, Macs...
+Such devices include phones, tablets, Macs, or any other devices with a modern Web browser...

 You must keep a couple of important points in mind before using the web client, or reporting any issues with it: